The Current State of Things

 These are The Forgotten Employees whose sole connection to corporate exists via printed newsletters, the rare face-to-face meeting, or a bulletin board.
 Further, as organizations grow, so do the problems plaguing the Forgotten Employee.
 This leads to inadequate corporate culture and extremely costly turnover.
 In fact, without a proper communication plan in place for ALL employees, more growth means more problems.

-In this playbook, we’ve outlined the best practices for engaging non-desk workers with a modern internal communications strategy, developed in conjunction with our most successful customers, whose workforces range anywhere from 1,000 to 500,000+ employees.
+In this playbook, we’ve outlined the best practices for engaging non-desk workers with a modern internal communications strategy.
+We developed it in conjunction with our most successful customers, whose workforces range anywhere from 1,000 to 500,000+ employees.

 Specifically, you’ll learn how to: